Peripheral Arterial Disease(PAD) Treatment

 However, sometimes there may not be any noticeable symptoms of PAD.

 To detect peripheral artery blockage, we perform a physical exam after reviewing your medical history and risk factors.
-Our doctors hold hands-on experience in detecting peripheral artery disease in the legs.
+Our doctors hold hands-on experience in detecting peripheral arterial disease in the legs.
 He may refer to a set of specific tests to detect and comprehend the severity of the disease.

 The brachial/ankle index (ABI)